joaotfrodrigues/cigburger_backoffice/README.md

 - **Endpoint**: `/api/get_restaurant_details`
 - **Description**: Retrieves information from the restaurant, including details about products and product categories.
 The response includes metadata such as version, datetime, timestamp, and project ID, along with data about the restaurant, its products categories, and individual products.
 This endpoint provides comprehensive information about the restaurant's offerings, allowing clients to retrieve details about available items for ordering or browsing.

-## 🌐 Accessing the Server

-Once the environment is set up and the server is running, you can access the application by visiting [http://localhost/cigburger_backoffice/public/](http://localhost/cigburger_backoffice/public/)
+By following these steps, you should have your CigBurger Backoffice project set up and ready to use.
+Make sure to check out the other parts of the project, CigBurger Request and CigBurger Kitchen, to complete the full course project.